Ombudsperson

 Ombuds help manage risk and assist people at all levels of an organization with navigating complex relationships, policies and learning or work environments – while working to instill respect and civility and a concern for equity in the community, organization and professional relationships.

-An ombuds acts as a no-barrier, first-stop when seeking information and insight from a trusted advisor who is independent, impartial, confidential, and informal.
+An ombuds acts as a no-barrier, informal space when seeking information and insight from a trusted advisor who is independent, impartial, and confidential.
 An ombuds is a safe, credible, accessible, and voluntary resource.
 They deal with the widest range of concerns and/or conflicts within a university setting, exploring and analyzing all options.

 Ombuds can empower you to overcome disputes, conflicts, and barriers that stand in the way of reaching your full potential.
 Ombuds complement traditional HR, legal and compliance channels and departments, and help build a culture of engagement that can save costs and improve the learning environment.